apache/infrastructure-pelican/pelicanconf.md

 # Configuring Pelican ASF

-Conversion of pelicanconf.py to pelicanconf.yaml.
+_Conversion of pelicanconf.py to pelicanconf.yaml._

-See github.com/apache/template-site and inspect a full pelicanconf.yaml
+See github.com/apache/template-site and inspect a full pelicanconf.yaml file.

 These are the sections: